 Response is completely relevant and excellent overall.
 The response is comprehensive, unambiguous and demonstrates a thorough understanding of the requirement and provides details of how the requirement will be met in full.

-A clearly documented process must be followed in order to ensure there are satisfactory responses from suppliers and no inconsistencies in the procurement process, which could ultimately result in a legal challenge.
-Any failure in this respect will leave the procurement suspect to audit scrutiny and legal challenge.
+A clearly documented process must be followed in order to ensure there are satisfactory responses from suppliers and no inconsistencies in the procurement process.
+Any failure in this respect will leave the procurement open to audit scrutiny and legal challenge.

 Scoring Methodology for Fair Work Practices